JeffNaef/jeffnaef.github.io/_pages/cv.md

 Education
 ======
+* Ph.D. in Statistics, ETH Zurich, 2018
+* M.S. in Statistics, ETH Zurich, 2015
+* M.A. in Business Administration, University of Zurich, 2013
 * B.A. in Economics, University of Zurich, 2010
-* M.A. in Business Administration, University of Zurich, 2013
-* M.S. in Statistics, ETH Zurich, 2015
-* Ph.D in Statistics, ETH Zurich, 2018

 Work experience
 ======